China mutual fund sales dry up amid market gloom

 Another high profile fund manager, Ge Lan at Lombarda China Fund Management, saw her flagship 28 billion yuan healthcare fund retreat 7 per cent in 2021 and 23 per cent in 2022, after a nearly 100 per cent gain in 2020.
 The fund has lost 12 per cent so far this year.

-On average, equity funds posted a 20 per cent-30 per cent accumulated loss in the past two years, industry participants estimate.
+On average, equity funds posted a 20 per cent to 30 per cent accumulated loss in the past two years, industry participants estimate.

 "The demand for active equity products is in particular weak," said Emily Gao, an analyst at Shanghai-based Z-Ben Advisors.